fusillicode/toyoments/README.md

 - Errors are **non‑blocking** and printed to stderr; processing of subsequent transactions continues.
 - If per‑client fatal semantics become necessary, a strategy is still TBD (e.g. record first error on the account; decide whether to ignore, quarantine, or still apply later transactions).

+### Dispute Semantics

+Flag‑Only Dispute Handling (no provisional credit for withdrawals).
+`chargeback` on a withdrawal locks the account without refund (i.e. not a consumer chargeback refund) to:

+- Avoid artificial inflation of `total` if "holding" a withdrawal (which already reduced balances).
+- Keep invariants simple with `total` never exceeding true economic value unless an explicit refund occurs.

+Deposits:

+- dispute: Move disputed amount from `available` to `held` (freeze spendability; `total` unchanged).
+- resolve: Release held funds back to `available` (state returns to pre‑dispute; no net effect).
+- chargeback: Permanently remove held funds and lock the account.

+Withdrawals:

+- dispute: no immediate balance change (no provisional refund or hold increase).
+- resolve: Refund (re‑credit) the withdrawn amount to `available` (customer win scenario).
+- chargeback: Lock account without refund (fraud/account risk lock).
+Withdrawal debit stands.

 ## Error Handling (Current)

 - Deserialization failures: logged, row skipped.